-The Spark debuted last year, replacing the Aveo.
-Available as either a sedan or a five-door hatchback, the Sonic shares engine options with the compact Cruze and offers a significantly improved interior compared to its predecessor.
+Available as either a sedan or a five-door hatchback, the sub-compact Sonic shares engine options with the larger Cruze and offers a significantly improved interior compared to its predecessor, the un-missed Aveo.

-With the Spark, Sonic, and the compact Cruze sedan, Chevy is looking to prove that it can indeed build small cars the people want to drive.
+With the Spark, Sonic, and the compact Cruze sedan, Chevy has proven that it can build small cars the people want to drive.
 Speaking of the Cruze, it offers plenty of passenger and cargo room for a car of its class and Eco versions get up to 42 mpg highway.
 For 2014, the Cruze adds a turbo-diesel engine option which returns an estimated 46 mpg highway.

-Chevrolet is also home to two of America’s iconic sports cars: the muscular Camaro and the “proof that America still builds rockets” Corvette.
-The Camaro, which comes as a coupe or convertible, has been in a horsepower arms race of sorts with that other pony car across town and for 2013 adds a new 1LE trim to bridge the gap between the SS and the supercharged ZL1 high-performance trim.
-The ZL1 is now available as a convertible as well.
+Chevrolet is also home to two of America’s iconic sports cars: the muscular Camaro and the Corvette.
+The Camaro, which comes as a coupe or convertible, adds a Z/28 high-performance trim powered by a 500-hp V-8 sourced from a Corvette Z06.

 If you’re in the market for something with a little bit more utility, Chevrolet has got you covered offering a few crossovers/SUVs that will help you schlep around kids and cargo.
-It starts with the compact crossover Equinox which gets a 14-percent power boost with its new V-6 while somehow maintaining the same fuel economy.
-The Equinox features a flexible interior (including a second-row that slides forward/back and folds) as well as options like a rear-seat DVD entertainment system, an uncommon feature in this segment.
+It starts with the compact crossover Equinox which features a flexible interior (including a second-row that slides forward/back and folds) as well as options like a rear-seat DVD entertainment system, an uncommon feature in this segment.

 Next up is the three-row Traverse, which gets brand new front styling and interior upgrades for the new model year.
 Power comes from a direct-injected 3.6-liter V-6 and both the Traverse and Equinox are available with all-wheel drive.